bhushcodes/swift/3/Conditionals_And_Logic/If_Statement/README.md

 #### 1. Declare Variable:

--Declare a variable named `learningToCode` using the `var` keyword and assign it a boolean value of `true`.
+Declare a variable named `learningToCode` using the `var` keyword and assign it a boolean value of `true`.

 ```swift
 var learningToCode = true